Bryce Hospital: Wyatt v. Stickney

 In October 1970, Ricky Wyatt, a fifteen-year-old who had always been labeled a "juvenile delinquent" and housed at Bryce despite not being diagnosed with a mental illness, became the named plaintiff in a class-action lawsuit.
-His aunt, W. C. Rawlins, was one of the employees who had been laid off.
+His aunt, Mildred Hunter Rawlins, was one of the employees who had been laid off.
 Together they testified about intolerable conditions and improper treatments designed only to make the patients more manageable.
-In 1971 the plaintiff class was expanded to include patients at Alabama's two other inpatient mental health facilities, Searcy Hospital (Mt.
-Vernon) and Partlow State School(Coker).
-The resulting court-ordered agreements formed the basis for federal minimum standards for the care of people with mental illness or developmental disabilities who reside in institutional settings.
-In 1999 a new settlement agreement was made, recognizing a great deal of progress.
-The case was finally dismissed on December 5, 2003, with the finding by Judge Myron H. Thompson that Alabama was in compliance with the agreement.
+In 1971, the plaintiff class was expanded to include patients at Alabama's other inpatient mental health facilities, Searcy Hospital (Mt.
+Vernon), which from 1902 until 1939 was the only state facility serving African American patients, Partlow State School (Tuscaloosa), and the Jemison Center (Coker), which served African American patients in the northern half of the state from 1939 to 1969.
+Wyatt v.
+Stickney's resulting court-ordered agreements formed the basis for federal minimum standards for the care of people with mental illness or developmental disabilities who reside in institutional settings.
+In 1999, a new settlement agreement was made, recognizing a great deal of progress.
+The case was finally dismissed on December 5, 2003, with the finding by Judge Myron H. Thompson that Alabama complied with the agreement.

 The standards elaborated in that agreement have served as a model nationwide.
 Known as the "Wyatt Standards," they are founded on four criteria for evaluation of care: